Invesco Ltd. (IVZ) Shares Down Despite Recent Market Volatility

-Invesco Ltd. (NYSE: IVZ)’s stock price has gone decline by -1.69 in comparison to its previous close of 16.57, however, the company has experienced a -2.92% decrease in its stock price over the last five trading days.
+Invesco Ltd. (NYSE: IVZ) has seen a decline in its stock price by -3.33 in relation to its previous close of 15.93.
+However, the company has experienced a -3.99% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 04/27/22 that Invesco Launches Electric-Vehicle Metals ETF Amid Price Surge

 Is It Worth Investing in Invesco Ltd. (NYSE: IVZ) Right Now?